956MB/ncks.nvim/README.md

 # ncks.nvim

-Adding potential Discord nicknames to an endlessly expanding and rarely used text file... **WITHOUT LEAVING NEOVIM**!
+Adding random Discord nicknames to an endlessly expanding and rarely used text file... **WITHOUT LEAVING NEOVIM**!

 This is my first [Neovim](https://github.com/neovim/neovim) plugin, and it's just a tiny little time saver utility I've been wanting for personal use, and I thought it'd be a simple starting point for learning plugin dev.